Ideas for Teachers

 Toyota Evergreen School Ground Greening Grant

-Grants of up to $3,500 for schools, up to $2,000 for daycares.
+Grants are available.
 Apply for funding to help your school create an outdoor classroom to provide students with a healthy place to play, learn and develop a genuine respect for nature.

 Walmart Evergreen Green Grants

-Grants of $10,000, $5,000, and $3,750 are available (up to 50% of the total project budget).
-Projects supported through include, but are not limited to: native planting initiatives, invasive species removal, community food gardens, youth-based and intergenerational projects, wildlife habitat restoration, aquatic stewardship projects, environmental workshops and educational events, community skills sharing workshops, and projects serving underserved communities.
+Grants are available.
+Projects supported include, but are not limited to: native planting initiatives, invasive species removal, community food gardens, youth-based and intergenerational projects, wildlife habitat restoration, aquatic stewardship projects, environmental workshops and educational events, community skills sharing workshops, and projects serving underserved communities.

 RBC-Evergreen Watershed Champion Award